Jim-Shaddix/Neutron-Scattering-Dashboard/README.md

 This dashboard application was built using Python's dash library.
 It allows for the user to sweep across a heat map that displays Neutron Intensities that were recieved during an experiment.
+As you sweep across the heatmap, a plot is updated that displays data associated with the current cross section.

 ### Dependencies